 Lithoz, leading Austrian manufacturer of 3D printing systems for bone replacement material and high-performance ceramics, is a strategic partner providing long-standing expertise in the development of the Hammer Lab 35 series machine and feedstock systems.

 Metshape is a German expert in production of indirect additive-manufacturing of metallic components using LMM and development partner of Incus.

-The Vienna University of Technology, a leading technical institution, is a key research partner carrying out studies to determine the performance of metals printed with the help of lithography-based additive manufacturing.
+The TU Wien, a leading technical institution, is a key research partner carrying out studies to determine the performance of metals printed with the help of lithography-based additive manufacturing.

 Pforzheim University of Applied Sciences, one of the biggest public universities of applied science in Germany, is a key research partner collecting and analyzing data concerning lithographic processing of metallic parts.